 The architectural services industry, the education industry, and the banking industry are just a few of the areas in which Ball State grads find work.
 The most highly represented industry among alumni is the manufacturing industry.
 Ball State students do not advance into high-paying positions after graduation despite their impressive SAT results.
 The average starting salary for a graduate of Ball State is $48K.

 Indianapolis, Ind. is a hub for Ball State graduates — a large number call this city home.
 Ball State alumni seeking the highest salaries end up in Chicago, Ill., which offers a median salary of around $72K.
 On the other hand, Ball State alumni who end up in Carmel, Ind. receive the lowest median salary of $46K.
 In addition, Ball State grads flock to neighboring Muncie, Ind. as well as Cincinnati, Ohio.

 A Master of Science (MS) will compensate Ball State grads at a much higher rate than other degrees — these alums rake in $79K on average per year.
 A Master of Arts (MA) commands less pay, and these degree-holders face median pay of approximately $39K.

 Former Cardinals with Financial Analysis abilities can expect to make 82 percent more than their former classmates ($87K).
 Ball State grads are usually competent in Microsoft Excel, and approximately one in eight alumni continue practicing this skill in their career.
 Also considered top-notch skills are Customer Service, Customer Relationship Management (CRM), and Microsoft Office.

 Benefits and Perks

-Median pay for Wright State University grads is $52K, making their salaries most similar to those of Ball State grads.
+Compensation averages about $52K for Wright State University alumni, making their earnings most comparable to Ball State grads.
 Indiana University-Purdue University-Indianapolis, Miami University-Oxford, and Bowling Green State University-Main Campus are also similar to Ball State.